dave45678/DaveWolf/book.md

 Add additonal information about your career.
 This might include work history and contact infomation.
 You can even add more projects that you aren't in GitHub.

 ###Conclusion
-As you continue to add projects to GitHub they will show on your resume page.
-Your resume will always be up-to-date.
+As you continue to add projects to GitHub they will show on your resume page if you fill in the description.
+You could modify the code to change that feature of add others.
+This version of your resume will always be up-to-date.
 In upcomping posts I'll show you how to get information from a Google spreadsheet and display it on your resume.
-And I'll show you how to use GitHub pages as a blog.
+And I'll show you how to use GitHub pages as a free blog.

 Please let me know what else you would like to know about.
 You can reach me through my LinkedIn site or at ```dave45678@gmail.com```.